Scoring Configuration Options

 • ON: Automatically prompts users to specify the time play will resume at session or innings breaks.

-Bowler and Batsman Prompts
+Bowler and Batter Prompts

 These prompts can be configured to match your preferred behaviour: